m2osw/eventdispatcher/snaplogger/README.md

 TCP and a UDP port.

 At this time there is no protection as the server is expected to be running in a local network environment.
-A later version will implement an OAuth2 authentication system.
+A later version may implement some form of authentication.

 It is expected that the server directly saves the data to a file.
 But it is a lot easier to have the server use the snaplogger library, so we do